 The main difference between a pet and a service animal is that a service animal usually serves a medical purpose.
-And because you cannot choose tenants based on their medical condition, you would be wise to avoid asking about service animals on your lease application.
+Emotional support animals on the other hand provide comfort to individuals who require them for therapeutic benefits.
+And because you cannot choose tenants based on their medical conditions or disabilities, you would be wise to avoid asking about these types of animals on your lease application.
 Doing so opens you up to being accused of discrimination if you don’t accept the tenant.
 Tenants can do everything from file a complaint with a fair housing agency or file a lawsuit against you.
 Either one can end up costing hours of time and thousands of dollars.

 5. Citizenship Status.
-This is another big one that should never make it into your decision-making process.
 Someone’s citizenship status may influence where he or she is able to work, but it should not impact a housing situation.

 7. Race.
 Ethnicity and race should not be mentioned during the screening process.
 It has no bearing on whether a tenant will be good or not.
-Do yourself a huge favor and make sure that race has no place in your selection criteria.
+Race has no place in your selection criteria

 8. Arrest Record.
 Some lease applications contain questions relating to criminal history.
 In some cases, this can be okay.
 However, you need to understand the distinction between an “arrest” and a “conviction”.
-Generally speaking, you can not use information about arrests in your screening process.
-That is because an arrest does not necessarily mean someone did something wrong.
-I.e. someone can be arrested and found innocent in court.
+Generally speaking, you cannot use information about arrests in your screening process.
+That is because an arrest does not necessarily mean someone did something wrong as they may be found innocent in court.

-One thing that can be just as bad as asking for discriminatory information on a lease application is not asking for enough information.
+One thing that can be just as bad as asking for discriminatory information on a rental application is not asking for enough information.
 There are certain pieces of information that are imperative to successful tenant screening.
-Without them, you may not be getting the full picture of an applicant.
-The more information you miss, the higher likelihood that you end up with a problem tenant.
-Mistakes like that can cost you thousands of dollars.

-Most of the information you’ll need will be included on a lease application.
-But we’re here to tell you the most common questions that many applications miss.
-You should make sure that your tenant application form collects all of this information:
+Most of the information you’ll need will be included on a rental application.
+You should make sure that your rental applications collects all of this information:

 - All residence information you collect should include the reason the applicant left.
 Understanding the motivation for an applicant leaving can give you a great idea for how the applicant behaves.
 For example, an applicant leaving for a new job opportunity says something different than an applicant leaving because he or she could not afford the rent any longer.